au-research/github-training/_episodes/01-using-github-to-manage-non-code-projects.md

 ---

 At the end of this episode, learners will be able to:

 * List reasons why GitHub is a suitable platform for collaborative, non-code projects
 * Know where to get help with GitHub and its features

 Teaching: 10 minutes

-GitHub originally started as a collaborative platform for software development projects.
+[GitHub](https://github.com/) originally started as a collaborative platform for software development projects.
 Based on git, it has a robust version control system that allows one or more people to work concurrently on a project, have a formal review process, and manage conflicts between contributions.

-This robust system has many conventions that become second nature over time, but can be daunting to new users.
-In this session we will be learning these terms and concepts:

-* Repo (Repository - aka ree-po and reppo)
-* Clone
-* Fork
-* Branch
-* Commit
-* Issue
-* Pull request
-* GitHub-flavoured markdown
+## Version control

+A version control system is commonly used in software develop to manage all the files a project contains.
+The system tracks all changes to a set of files it has been directed to monitor, and maintains a full history from its initialisation.
+In case of emergency, a user can easily roll an entire project, or portions of a project, back to a previous state.
+A version control system is *not* a suitable replacement for a proper backup regime.

+## GitHub and git

+[GitHub](https://github.com/) and similar sites such as [GitLab](https://about.gitlab.com/) and [BitBucket](https://bitbucket.org/) all use [git](https://git-scm.com/) as their underlying technology.
+Git can run on almost any computer and is available for both command line and graphical user interfaces.
+Git support is also integrated into many text editors and integrated software development environments.

+This lesson focuses entirely on working on the GitHub platform, but many of the concepts introduced also apply to GitLab and BitBucket.

+## Building on git

 On top of its version control and collaboration capabilities, GitHub also offers a number of other features that make it useful for project management.